tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

 VALUE - 'password'
 ```

-Here's a picture of its Console interface.
+Here's a picture of its console interface.
 The **Name** column represents all the Keys in your account and region.

 ![SSM Parameters For A Better CloudFormation Experience](./ssm-param-store.png)

 Instead of storing the secrets as environment variables, we use SSM Parameters.
 The Node app would call the SSM Parameter API to get all the required values before starting the server so it doesn't have to get these values again as long as it doesn't restart.
-The code looks like this.
+See code below.

 ![SSM Parameters For A Better CloudFormation Experience](./approach-2.png)